Posts

 Image

 Could the 2026 season be the last dance for the four-time world champion?
-The Formula 1 world is in shock following Max Verstappen's recent statements regarding his future in the sport.
-The four-time world champion has not hidden his frustration with the new technical regulations that debuted this 2026 season.
-According to the driver, the excessive focus on energy management and batteries has stripped away the essence of pure racing.
+The F1 bubble seems to be bursting with Max's statements about his future in F1.
+The frustrated four-time champion claims that the new regulations are taking the soul out of F1.
+Prioritizing energy over a period of time has killed what always captivated the public and also the healthy competition between the drivers..
 Verstappen openly stated that he is questioning whether it is "worth it" to continue sacrificing his personal life for a sport that no longer brings him the same thrill.
 Following the opening rounds of 2026, the Dutchman seems more inclined to seek new challenges outside the grid.
 Rumors of a sabbatical year have gained significant traction within the Milton Keynes headquarters.
 Red Bull Racing, now under the leadership of Laurent Mekies, is facing a turbulent start to the season, occupying unusual positions on the leaderboard.
-The lack of ...
+The lack of competitiveness in the new project appears t...

 The 2007 Scandal That Shook F1 to Its Core